carmencchow/carmencchow/README.md

 ## Hi there! 👋

-I'm Carmen and welcome to my corner of the internet.
-I've built web applications using the following technologies: Javascript, React, HTML, CSS, TailwindCSS, MongoDB, NodeJS, Express
+🌱I'm Carmen, a Data Analysst currently living in Toronto.

-I also share some of the data projects I've worked on using SQL, Excel, Tableau, and R!
+Here, you'll find some of my data projects using Excel, SQL, Python, Power BI, Tableau, and R.

-- 🌱 I’m currently learning Python.
-- 💬 Ask me about data!
-- 😄 Pronouns: She/Her
+⚡You can view more projects on my portfolio website: https://www.datascienceportfol.io/carmenchow